lemannrus/ecoflow-battery-card/README.md

   </a>
 </p>

-A custom Lovelace card for Home Assistant that displays EcoFlow battery levels with beautiful, animated circular battery indicators.
-Features smooth liquid-like fill animation with wave effects, multi-battery support, and intelligent outage management for power stations.
+A custom Lovelace card for Home Assistant that displays battery levels with beautiful, animated circular battery indicators.
+Features smooth liquid-like fill animation with wave effects, multi-battery support, and intelligent outage management.
+Works with any battery sensor - EcoFlow, Jackery, Tesla Powerwall, or any other power station.

 ## ✨ Features

 ### Multi-Battery Support (NEW in v0.3.0) 🔋🔋
-- **Multiple Batteries Display**: Show all your EcoFlow devices in one card
+- **Multiple Batteries Display**: Show all your battery devices in one card
   - Dynamic vertical layout that automatically adjusts to the number of batteries
   - Single battery: centered display
   - Two batteries: left and right layout